Andrzej Stanisław Młodziejowski: Political career

 Młodziejowski's political career began in the General Sejm, speaking in various ordinary and extraordinary sessions on behalf of the cathedral chapter of Gniezno with the assistance of Ignacy Cieński.
 He began to receive money from the Russian embassy in Warsaw in 1763, while he was still chancellor of Gniezno.
 He was then nominated by Stanisław August Pontiatowski to serve as vice-chancellor of the crown in December 1764; Witold Filipczak suggested that this nomination was made easier due to his financial connections to the Russian embassy.
 In 1765, he was awarded the Order of Saint Stanislaus.

 In October 1767, after the resignation of Andrzej Hieronim Zamoyski, Młodziejowski was appointed Grand Chancellor of the Crown through the intervention of Russian ambassador Nikolai Vasilyevich Repnin.
 As Grand Chancellor, he primarily served as an intermediary between Stanisław August Pontiatowski and the Russian embassy, including the ambassador Otto Magnus von Stackelberg.
 While Młodziejowski continued to receive payments from the Russian embassy — including payments for his pension, beginning in 1773 — the relationship between the two parties began to decline towards the late 1770s, and was further worsened by conflicts between Młodziejowski and the Sułkowski family, whose patron was Stackelberg.
+This relationship with the Russian embassy, including the payments made to him, was revealed after his death in an issue of the Gazeta Rządowa published on 31 August 1794, after participants in the Kościuszko Uprising occupied the Russian embassy in Warsaw and seized its archives.

-Młodziejowski, alongside others, helped Adam Poniński to turn the Partition Sejm into a confederated sejm so that it would not be disrupted; he was also appointed to the committee of thirty that dealt with the matters at hand, and ultimately, on 18 September 1773, signed the treaty that formalized the First Partition of Poland.
+When the Partition Sejm was called in 1773, Młodziejowski, alongside others, helped Adam Poniński to turn it into a confederated sejm so that it would not be disrupted by use of the liberum veto; he was also appointed to the committee of thirty that dealt with the matters at hand, and ultimately, on 18 September 1773, signed the treaty that formalized the First Partition of Poland.
 On 11 April 1774, he was appointed by Stanisław August Pontiatowski to serve on the Permanent Council.